-312 We used PlanetScope-4-Band imagery (PBC, 2024) featuring RGB and Near Infrared bands to repre-313 sent satellite images of the region with a medium resolution of about 3 meters per pixel.
-PlanetScope, 314 a product of Planet Labs, consists of approximately 130 satellites that can image the entire Earth's land surface daily, collecting up to 200 million sq. km of data each day.
-We obtained Surface Re-315 flectance imagery, which is offset-corrected, flat-field-corrected, ortho-rectified, visually processed, 316 and radio-metrically corrected.
-These processes ensure consistency across varying atmospheric con-317 ditions and minimize uncertainty in spectral response over time and location, making the data ideal 318 for temporal analysis and monitoring applications.
-319
+We used PlanetScope-4-Band imagery (PBC, 2024) featuring RGB and Near Infrared bands to represent satellite images of the region with a medium resolution of about 3 meters per pixel.
+PlanetScope, a product of Planet Labs, consists of approximately 130 satellites that can image the entire Earth's land surface daily, collecting up to 200 million sq. km of data each day.
+We obtained Surface Reflectance imagery, which is offset-corrected, flat-field-corrected, ortho-rectified, visually processed, and radiometrically corrected.
+These processes ensure consistency across varying atmospheric conditions and minimize uncertainty in spectral response over time and location, making the data ideal for various applications.

 We choose Planet Labs data over other alternatives since it is updated daily, making it possible to pick a consistent time for all the images, which is important for training dataset consistency.
-It also provides multispectral imagery (4-band: RGB+Near Infrared), and the Near Infrared band is a useful addition since certain features, like ground depressions indicating well sites, may be more detectable in this band.
+It also provides multispectral imagery (4-band: RGB+Near Infrared), and the Near Infrared band is a useful addition (as we later verify in Table 7) since certain features, like ground depressions indicating well sites, may be more detectable in this band.
 Lastly, while other alternatives may be limited in remote regions, Planet's global satellite constellation ensures more consistent coverage.
 All the imagery we use is made publicly available in the dataset.
 To ensure the highest quality, we selected images with no cloud cover.
 The images were acquired by Planet satellites within a timeframe that aligns with the well-location data from AER.
 We obtained satellite images for each sample based on geographical coordinates, ensuring an intersection between the actual area of interest and the acquired imagery.

-We frame the task of identifying wells as both an object detection and segmentation task since 331 related remote sensing tasks have found both framings to be constructive.
-For each image patch, as 332 shown in Figure 4, we generated corresponding segmentation maps and object detection annotations 333 for all known wells in the image based on the point labels provided in the AER data.
-For binary 334 segmentation, we annotated each well site with a circle to match the teardrop shape typical for well 335 sites.
-We standardized the diameter of a well site to a value of 90 meters (such sites typically range 336 from 70 to 120 meters in diameter).
-We used the same scale to define bounding boxes in the object 337 detection task, following the COCO (Lin et al., 2014) format for annotations.
-The overlap in ground 338 truth bounding boxes for some of the wells in Figure 4 and Figure 9 reflects the clustering of multiple 339 wells in densely developed oil and gas sites, where the spatial overlap of wells and infrastructure is common.
-(Note that this is a characteristic of the data, not a limitation of our quality control 340 341 strategy.)
-Additionally, we created multi-class segmentation maps, where each class represents a different state of the well (active, suspended, or abandoned), and included this information in the 342 object detection annotations.
-(We do not perform multi-class segmentation experiments here, but it 343 is possible that future researchers may find this task useful.)
-344
+We frame the task of identifying wells as both an object detection and segmentation task.
+In a real-world setting, high performance in either detection or segmentation would be sufficient for detection of wells; therefore we test both framings since it is not a priori clear which may be best suited to remote sensing algorithms.
+For each image patch, as shown in Figure 3, we generated corresponding segmentation maps and object detection annotations for all known wells in the image based on the point labels provided in the AER data.
+For binary segmentation, we annotated each well site with a circle to match the teardrop shape typical for well sites.
+We standardized the diameter of a well site to a value of 90 meters (such sites typically range from 70 to 120 meters in diameter).
+We used the same scale to define bounding boxes in the object detection task, following the COCO (Lin et al., 2014) format for annotations.
+The overlap in ground truth bounding boxes for some of the wells in Figures 3,4,10 and 11 reflects the clustering of multiple wells in densely developed oil and gas sites, where the spatial overlap of wells and infrastructure is common.
+(Note that this is a characteristic of the data, not a limitation of our quality control strategy.)
+Additionally, we created multi-class segmentation maps, where each class represents a different state of the well (active, suspended, or abandoned), and included this information in the object detection annotations.
+(We do not perform multi-class segmentation experiments here, but it is possible that future researchers may find this task useful.)